What is fraud?

 • Report all instances of suspected fraud or abuse on the part of any stakeholder.

-• Billing for service that is not actually provided or is medically unnecessary.
+• Billing for services that are not provided or are medically unnecessary.

 Tips for care providers